-ARGA Investment Management, LP, a Delaware limited partnership founded in 2010, is an SEC registered investment adviser that serves as the investment adviser to the Funds.
+ARGA Investment Management, LP, a Delaware limited partnership founded in 2010, is an SEC registered investment adviser that serves as the investment adviser to the Fund.
 The Adviser's principal place of business is located at 1010 Washington Boulevard, 6th Floor, Stamford, Connecticut 06901.
 As of March 31, 2023, the Adviser had approximately \$11.59 billion in assets under management.

-The Adviser makes investment decisions for each Fund and continuously reviews, supervises and administers each Fund's investment program.
+The Adviser makes investment decisions for the Fund and continuously reviews, supervises and administers the Fund's investment program.
 The Board supervises the Adviser and establishes policies that the Adviser must follow in its management activities.

-For its services to the Funds, the Adviser is entitled to a fee, which is calculated daily and paid monthly, at the following annual rates based on the average daily net assets of each Fund:
+For its services to the Fund, the Adviser is entitled to a fee, which is calculated daily and paid monthly, at the following annual rate based on the average daily net assets of the Fund:

-Fund Advisory Fee

-ARGA Emerging Markets Value Fund 0.70%

-ARGA International Value Fund 0.60%
+Fund Advisory Fee ARGA Value Fund 0.50%

-For each Fund, the Adviser has contractually agreed to waive fees and reimburse expenses to the extent necessary to keep the Fund's total annual Fund operating expenses (excluding distribution and/ or service (12b-1) fees, shareholder servicing fees, interest, taxes, brokerage commissions and other costs and expenses relating to the securities that are purchased and sold by the Fund, dividend and interest expenses on securities sold short, acquired fund fees and expenses, fees and expenses incurred in connection with tax reclaim recovery services, other expenditures which are capitalized in accordance with generally accepted accounting principles, and other non-routine expenses (collectively, "excluded expenses")) for Investor Shares and Institutional Shares from exceeding certain levels as set forth below until April 30, 2024 (each, a "contractual expense limit").
+The Adviser has contractually agreed to waive fees and reimburse expenses to the extent necessary to keep the Fund's total annual Fund operating expenses (excluding distribution and/or service (12b-1) fees, shareholder servicing fees, interest, taxes, brokerage commissions and other costs and expenses relating to the securities that are purchased and sold by the Fund, dividend and interest expenses on securities sold short, acquired fund fees and expenses, fees and expenses incurred in connection with tax reclaim recovery services, other expenditures which are capitalized in accordance with generally accepted accounting principles, and other non-routine expenses (collectively, "excluded expenses")) for Investor Shares and Institutional Shares from exceeding the level as set forth below until April 30, 2025 (the "contractual expense limit").

-Fund Contractual Expense Limit

-ARGA Emerging Markets Value Fund 0.90%
+Fund Contractual Expense Limit ARGA Value Fund 0.65%

-ARGA International Value Fund 0.75%

-In addition, the Adviser may receive from a Fund the difference between the total annual Fund operating expenses (not including excluded expenses) and the Fund's contractual expense limit to recoup all or a portion of its prior fee waivers or expense reimbursements made during the rolling three-year period preceding the date of the recoupment if at any point total annual Fund operating expenses (not including excluded expenses) are below the contractual expense limit (i) at the time of the fee waiver and/or expense reimbursement and (ii) at the time of the recoupment.
-This agreement may be terminated: (i) by the Board, for any reason at any time; or (ii) by the Adviser, upon ninety (90) days' prior written notice to the Trust, effective as of the close of business on April 30, 2024.
+In addition, the Adviser may receive from the Fund the difference between the total annual Fund operating expenses (not including excluded expenses) and the contractual expense limit to recoup all or a portion of its prior fee waivers or expense reimbursements made during the rolling three-year period preceding the date of the recoupment if at any point total annual Fund operating expenses (not including excluded expenses) are below the contractual expense limit (i) at the time of the fee waiver and/or expense reimbursement and (ii) at the time of the recoupment.
+This agreement may be terminated: (i) by the Board of Trustees of The Advisors' Inner Circle Fund III (the "Trust"), for any reason at any time; or (ii) by the Adviser, upon ninety (90) days' prior written notice to the Trust, effective as of the close of business on April 30, 2025.